18 – Date of and reason for your arrival in or departure from Canada

 - your spouse and dependants have also left Canada; or

-- you have disposed of personal property and severed your social ties in Canada, and have acquired property or established social ties in another country.
+- you have sold your personal property and severed your social ties in Canada, and have acquired property or established social ties in another country.

-If none of the above-mentioned situations apply to you, enclose an explanatory note with your return.
+If none of the situations in points 1 to 6 or 8 apply to you, enclose an explanatory note with your return.